lucaspedrazoli/reddit_top_list/README.md

 Following the dependency rules, the circles represents different areas in the system. <br>
 **Nothing in an inner circle can know anything at all about something in an outer circle**
 * Entities: They represent the data that come from the Api.
-* Data Sources: Know how to get access in the Data.
+* Data Sources: Know how to get access to the Data.
 * Repositories: Know how to interact with the Data sources
 * View Models: They will have the data logic and business rules of its context.
 They Can have one or more repositories to access different kinds of data.
-They can transform the data to make the view controllers life easier.
+Furthermore, they can transform the data to make the view controllers life easier.
 * View Controllers: Will have the User Interface stuff.
 Will use UIKit and others features to render data and get the User Input.
 * Dependency injection: Will bind all these areas together.
 Can have A/B tests and replace interfaces for any reason.